rom-py/rompy-xbeach/README.rst

 Questions
 ---------
-* Support interpolate_na In the data objects?
+* Support interpolate_na in the data objects? before or after interpolating the data?
-    * Existing options in rioxarray: {'linear', 'nearest', 'cubic'}